Leeds: Local government

 The county borough was abolished on 1 April 1974, and its former area was combined with that of the municipal boroughs of Morley and Pudsey; the urban districts of Aireborough, Horsforth, Otley, Garforth and Rothwell; and parts of the rural districts of Tadcaster, Wetherby, and Wharfedale.
 This area formed a metropolitan district in the county of West Yorkshire.
 It gained both borough and city status and is known as the City of Leeds.
 Initially, local government services were provided by Leeds City Council and West Yorkshire County Council.
 When the county council was abolished in 1986, the city council absorbed its functions, and some powers passed to organisations such as the West Yorkshire Passenger Transport Authority.
 From 1988 two run-down and derelict areas close to the city centre were designated for regeneration and became the responsibility of Leeds Development Corporation, outside the planning remit of the city council.
 Planning powers were restored to the local authority in 1995 when the development corporation was wound up.

+Leeds City Council are working with partners across the city to celebrate the four hundredth anniversary of its Royal Charter in 2026.